Cybernetic Serendipity: The Computer and the Arts

 Cybernetic Serendipity deals with possibilities rather than achievements… [t]here are no heroic claims to be made because computers have so far neither revolutionized music, nor art, nor poetry, in the same way that they have revolutionized science.

-...no visitor to the exhibition, unless he reads all the notes relating to all the works, will know whether he is looking at something made by an artist, engineer. mathematician, or architect.
-Nor is it particularly im portant to know the background of the makers of the various robots, machines and graphics-it will not alter their impact, although it might make us see them differently.
+…no visitor to the exhibition, unless he reads all the notes relating to all the works, will know whether he is looking at something made by an artist, engineer, mathematician, or architect.
+Nor is it particularly important to know the background of the makers of the various robots, machines and graphics - it will not alter their impact, although it might make us see them differently.

-- Introduction by Jasia Reichardt, exhibition catalogue
+- Jasia Reichardt, exhibition catalogue introduction

 Exhibition Catalogue